nicolasduminil/50-shades-of-rest/async-clients/README.md

 instead of a `Future`.
 Also, the `async()` method isn't anymore required when instantiating the JAX-RS client request.

+> ** _NOTE:_ In order to reuse the same unit test scenarii in different subprojects while avoiding the code duplication, a shared subproject named `common-tests` has been provided.
+The class `BaseBlockingJava8` captures the code shown in the Listing 3.3 above and becomes the base class of all the ones implementing the same test strategy.

 #### Non-Blocking asynchronous consumers

 The same similarities that we noticed above are also in effect as far as the